 Katalon provides keywords dedicated to delay explicitly.
 You can use the following options to address the situation:

 1. Wait For Page Load – This logic will wait for a page to completely load before running a step in your script.

-2. Wait For Element Present – It happens sometimes that web elements take longer time to appear on the page.
+2. Wait For Element Present – It happens sometimes that web elements take a longer time to appear on the page.
 This keyword pauses execution until the targeted element appears on the page.
 Once the element appears, the test continues to execute the next action.

-3. Global variable – This variable has the global scope, meaning that it is visible throughout the program.
+3. Global variable – This variable has a global scope, meaning that it is visible throughout the program.
 Thus, you can use this variable in your test scripts according to the response time of your web application.
-You may consider defining 3 kinds of global variable in your test scripts, for short, medium, and long waits.
+You may consider defining 3 kinds of a global variable in your test scripts, for short, medium, and long waits.

 For example: The script below shows the usage of a global variable and the use of Katalon Studio built-in keyword Wait For Element Present to deliberately wait for a specific test element.

 import static com.kms.katalon.core.testcase.TestCaseFactory.findTestCase

 import static com.kms.katalon.core.testdata.TestDataFactory.findTestData